Towards Sustainable and Secure Reuse in Dependency Supply Chains: Initial Analysis of NPM packages at the End of the Chain: Research Agenda

+Removing dependencies can have risks and benefits.
+This section investigates the ecosystem-level implications of depending on—or eliminating—end-of-chain packages.

-\item \textbf{What impact does removing or replacing end-of-chain packages have on the broader software ecosystem, and how should reuse strategies account for this?} Approach: Investigate how the removal or replacement of end-of-chain packages affects projects that depend on them.
-We can study how upstream packages can be affected and whether the functionality can be easily absorbed by these upstream clients. \end{enumerate}
+\begin{enumerate}[resume] \item \textbf{What impact does removing or replacing end-of-chain packages have on the broader software ecosystem, and how should reuse strategies account for this?} We aim to investigate how the removal or replacement of end-of-chain packages affects projects that depend on them.
+Looking at the example in \hyperref[sec:case3]{Case 3}, we can observe that some end-of-chain libraires may be candidates for removal.
+We can study how upstream packages can be affected and whether the functionality can be easily absorbed.